umutuzulmez/microgrid-island-mode-optimization/README_EN.md

-# Microgrid Island Mode Optimization (GAMS – MILP)
+# Microgrid Optimization in Island Mode (GAMS – MILP)

-This repository presents a fully developed Mixed-Integer Linear Programming (MILP) optimization model for an island-mode microgrid.
-The model is implemented in **GAMS** using the **CPLEX** solver and includes complete datasets, scenario-based results, and visualization outputs.
+This project presents a 24-hour operational planning model for an islanded microgrid formulated as a **Mixed-Integer Linear Programming (MILP)** problem.
+The optimization framework is implemented in GAMS using the CPLEX solver, and all scenario outputs and visualization scripts are included in the repository.

-The project aims to provide a transparent, reproducible, and engineering‑oriented framework for microgrid operations, covering renewable generation, diesel dispatch, and BESS energy management.
+The model jointly evaluates photovoltaic (PV) generation, wind turbine (WT) generation, a diesel generator (DG), and a battery energy storage system (BESS).
+Critical, semi-critical, and flexible load groups are represented through separate demand profiles, all enforced through full-service constraints.

 ---

-## 1. Microgrid Architecture
+## 1. System Description

-The modeled microgrid operates entirely in island mode over a 24‑hour horizon and includes the following components:
+The microgrid model consists of the following components:
 * **Photovoltaic (PV) generation**
 * **Wind turbine (WT) generation**
-* **Diesel generator (DG)** with on/off decision variables
+* **Diesel generator (DG)** with a binary on/off status and minimum load requirement
 * **Battery Energy Storage System (BESS)**
 * **Critical, semi-critical, and flexible loads**

-Load prioritization ensures uninterrupted supply to critical and semi-critical loads under all operational conditions.
+All resources and loads are evaluated on an hourly basis.

 ---

-## 2. Project Structure
+## 2. Repository Structure

 ```
-├── gams/              # GAMS optimization models
+├── gams/
 │   ├── scenario1.gms
 │   └── scenario2.gms
 │
-├── data/              # Input datasets
+├── data/
 │   └── README_DATA.md
 │
-├── results/           # Model outputs
+├── results/
 │   ├── scenario1_results.csv
 │   ├── scenario2_results.csv
 │   └── plots/
-│       ├── s1_plot_*.png  # 7 plots (Scenario 1)
+│       ├── s1_plot_*.png
-│       └── s2_plot_*.png  # 7 plots (Scenario 2)
+│       └── s2_plot_*.png
 │
+├── scripts/
+│   └── generate_plots.py
+│
-├── requirements.txt   # Python dependencies for visualizations
+├── requirements.txt
 └── README_EN.md
 └── README_TR.md
 ```